ken-ouyang/papers-summary/README.md

 This respository contains a list of papers about computer vision and artificial intellegence.
 A small summary is written for each paper.

 _Created on 2016/12/14_
+* Added on 2016/12/16
+  * papers about texture synthesis
+    * Texture Synthesis Using Convolutional Neural Networks
 * Added on 2016/12/14
   * papers about neural style transfer
     * A Neural Algorithm of Artistic Style